Lewis Williams (real tennis): Career

 2023 would bring the best performances in Williams' career.
 He reached the semi final of the Australian Open, beating Australians Andrew Fowler and Michael Williams along the way.
 In the semi final, he lost to home professional Chris Chapman in straight sets.
 At the French Open, Williams would reach the quarter finals for the first time following another five set match against Josh Smith, with Williams saving match points in the third set.
 The pair would play another five set match in the first round of that year's British Open, with Williams again the victor.

 In 2024, Williams did not progress past the first round of the Australian Open, losing to Darren Long in five sets.
 He registered his second match win at the French Open against Henry Henman, also defending match points.
 Outside of the national Opens, he was a finalist at the 2024 Category A Open at Manchester and the US Professional Singles satellite draw.
 He narrowly missed qualification to the Champions Trophy losing to Nino Merola in qualifying.
 He also lost in the first round of the British Open in five sets to Bertie Vallat, missing out on a third consecutive second round appearance.

 At the start of 2025, Williams reached his first doubles semi final at the 2025 Australian Open, playing with John Woods-Casey.
 He also reached the singles quarter final of the same event, defeating Claire Fahey in the first round.
+His doubles form continued through the French Open, also reaching the semi-finals, this time with long-term partner Levi Gale.
+However, Gale would thwart him on the singles court, defeating him at the Category A Open, Champions Trophy, French Open and British Open across 2025.

+He started 2026 by reaching the semi-finals of the Australian Open for the second time, again after defeating Michael Williams.
+At the end of January, he was appointed to become the Senior Professional at the International Tennis Hall of Fame in Newport, Rhode Island.